 Speaking of chocolate, in France they use chocolate batons, but you can use any kind of chocolate you like.
 I use a combo of Ghirardelli chips and Nutella or just chunks of good quality chocolate.

-I hope you enjoy these as much as we do.
-Whether you use this version of the KA version, here are a few tips.
+I hope you enjoy this small batch pain au chocolat recipe as much as we do.
+Whether you use this version or any other recipe, here are a few tips.

 - You can use any brand of unsalted butter, but you may get less leakage with Kerrygold or European style butter.
 Also, Kerrygold tends to roll easier than some brands of American butter.
 That is, when you roll the dough the butter rolls right along with it without breaking or melting into the dough.